 The HIV lifecycle process is commonly broken up into the following steps:

 HIV drugs that are used to block this particular step are called Entry Inhibitors.
 Entry Inhibitors work by preventing HIV from entering healthy T-cells.
 There are currently two FDA approved Entry and Fusion Inhibitors – Selzentry and Fuzeon, neither of which are currently "Recommended" in the DHHS guidelines for first time use.

 This Reverse Transcription process can be blocked by two HIV drug categories: Nucleoside Reverse Transcriptase Inhibitors (NRTIs or Nukes) and Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs or Non-Nukes).

 There are currently 12-different NRTIs approved for use by the FDA, many however have become "Not Recommended."
-The NRTIs which are currently considered “Recommended” are – Emtriva and Viread (in combination to form Truvada) and Epivir and Ziagen (in combination to form Epzicom).
-Descovy is a brand new entry in this category.
+The NRTIs which are currently considered “Recommended” are – Descovy, which is a newer entry in this category.
+Emtriva and Viread (in combination to form Truvada) and Epivir and Ziagen (in combination to form Epzicom).

 Five different NNRTIs are approved by the FDA.
 The “Alternative” designated drugs in this category are Sustiva and Edurant (when used in combination to form the single tablet regimen, Complera.)

 As noted, the drugs in these two categories are also co-formulated with drugs from other HIV-fighting categories in single tablet regimens such as Genvoya, Atripla, Complera, Odefsey, Triumeq and Stribild or combination pill regimens like Truvada and Epzicom.